StaffanMelin/dstudio/docs/dstudio-doc.md

 Most parameters can be modified with corresponding Set*-functions.
 The synthesizers also all have a `ChangeParam()` function suitable for real-time control of the most common parameters.
 This is what DHaxo uses.

+TODO:

+Document how lfo_amp, lfo_x_level etc work together (an osc moves from -1 to 1); LFO affects signal centered on eg the cutoff freq

 ### Presets

 You can now save and load presets of all synthesizers and drums using the DSettings static class.
 They are stored as XML files.